MattLearn/BGC-changer/README.md

 A simple Background color changer made with create-react-app.

-This project was an attempt at understanding the basics of react and have little fun doing so.
+This project was an attempt at understanding the basics of react and have a little fun doing so.